charlotteliang/prompt-manager/SETUP_FIREBASE.md

 - Ensure Firebase MCP server is configured based on the [official documentation](https://firebase.google.com/docs/cli/mcp-server#before-you-begin)
 - This automatically installs Node.js and Firebase CLI if needed
 - Verify MCP server tools are available before proceeding
+- **Firebase CLI Authentication**: Ensure Firebase CLI is logged in using `firebase login`
+- **Account Confirmation**: Display the user's logged-in email address and explicitly confirm this is the correct Firebase account before proceeding to step 2

 ### 2. Initialize Firebase Project